Call Us: (225) 771-8100

 • Consult Professionals: Always discuss your settlement with your attorney and a tax professional after a substantial payout.

-If you’ve recently received a settlement or have questions about how it affects your taxes, contact Contact Saunders & Chabert today to schedule a free consultation—we’re here to guide you.
+If you’ve recently received a settlement or have questions about how it affects your taxes, contact Saunders & Chabert today to schedule a free consultation—we’re here to guide you.

 Share this post